Lanqinggit/BrainGT/README.md

 BrainGT
 ============
-This repo is the official implementation of BrainGT: Learning Individual-to-Group Relationships with Graph Transformers Using Multimodal MRI for Brain Disease Classification
+This repository is the official implementation of BrainGT: Learning Individual-to-Group Relationships with Graph Transformers Using Multimodal MRI for Brain Disease Classification
 ## Requirements:
 * torch_geometric == 2.3.1
 * pytorch == 1.13.1